DECA(LEGAL) - LEAVES AND ABSENCES: FAMILY AND MEDICAL LEAVE

 - For the birth of a son or daughter, and to care for the newborn child;

-- For placement with the employee of a son or daughter for adoption or foster care [For the definitions of "adoption" and "foster care," see 29 C.F.R.
-825.122.];
+- For placement with the employee of a son or daughter for adoption or foster care.
+[For the rules regarding leave for, "adoption" and "foster care," see 29 C.F.R.
+825.121];

-- To care for the employee's spouse, son or daughter, or parent with a serious health condition;
+- To care for the employee's spouse, son, daughter, or parent with a serious health condition;

-- Because of a serious health condition that makes the employee unable to perform the functions of the employee's job [For the definition of "serious health condition," see 29 C.F.R.
-825.113.];
+- Because of a serious health condition that makes the employee unable to perform the functions of the employee's job;

-- Because of any qualifying exigency arising out of the fact that the employee's spouse, son, daughter, or parent is a military member on covered active duty or call to covered active duty status (or has been notified of an impending call or order to covered active duty) [For the definition of "military member," see 29 C.F.R.
-825.126(b).
-For the definition of "covered active duty" and "call to covered active duty status," see 29 C.F.R.
-825.102.]; and
+- Because of any qualifying exigency arising out of the fact that the employee's spouse, son, daughter, or parent is a military member on covered active duty (or has been notified of an impending call or order to covered active duty status); and

-- To care for a covered service member with a serious injury or illness incurred in the line of duty if the employee is the spouse, son, daughter, parent, or next of kin of the service member.
-[For the definitions of "covered service member" and "serious injury or illness," see 29 C.F.R.
-825.102, .122.]
+- To care for a covered servicemember with a serious injury or illness incurred in the line of duty if the employee is the spouse, son, daughter, parent, or next of kin of the covered servicemember.

 29 U.S.C.
 2612(a); 29 C.F.R.
 825.112